verdigris/splat/doc/splat.rst

 usually preferred to use a :py:class:`splat.interpol.Spline` object to create a long function composed of a list of different polynomials between each pair of points.
-It is easier to control the interpolation of a spline containing many low-degree polynomials tha a single high degree polynomial.
+It is easier to control the interpolation of a spline containing many low-degree polynomials than a single high degree polynomial.

 .. autoclass:: splat.interpol.Polynomial
    :members: